Covid 19 coronavirus: Virus' circulation in NZ still an unknown

 But the University of Auckland microbiologist was nonetheless grateful that level 2 would involve a staggered approach where sizes of gatherings would be initially limited.

-Otago University epidemiologist Dr Amanda Kvalsvig explained the number on contacts people had was one of the main drivers of Covid-19 transmission.
+Otago University epidemiologist Dr Amanda Kvalsvig explained the number of contacts people had was one of the main drivers of Covid-19 transmission.

 A key baseline was the virus' basic reproductive number – or "R0" – or the average number of people directly infected by a single infectious individual.